wb1bqe/bqe_wisp/readme.txt

 bqe_wisp

-  (Created with admiration and respect to Chris Jackson  (G7UPN) for his marvelous wisp software many years ago)
+  (Created with admiration and respect for Chris Jackson  (G7UPN) for his marvelous Wisp software many years ago)

-This set of scripts mimics the major functions of wisp in a command line interface to track the many SSTV microsats currently available.
+This set of scripts mimics the major functions of the original wisp in a command line interface to track the many SSTV satellites that are currently available.
+A browser based UI is also available once the server has been started.

-It can download keps,  then generate a schedule of satellites to be tracked,  then will wait for each satellite to come over the horizon and will tune to the downlink, and apply doppler tracking in real time.
-Support for FM repeater satellites will be added shortly.
+BQE Wisp can download Keplerian elements,  then generate a schedule of satellites to be tracked,  then will wait for each satellite to come over the horizon and will tune to the downlink, and apply doppler tracking in real time.

-This software does not currently run any other software at the beginning of the pass.
-(The expected use case is that mmsstv or similar will already be running and waiting for audio from the satellites as they come overhead.)
+Other optional programs (For example, mmsstv, qsstv (Linux), telemetry decoders, or wsjtx) can be configured to be launched during specific satellite passes.
+Likewise,  an "Idle task" including both a frequency to monitor, and a program to run while monitoring can be configured to maximize rig utilization and enjoyment between passes.

-Satellites have priorities.
-In the event of conflicting passes, the higher priority satellite will be selected.
-(This still needs to be tested, and more intelligent decision making about sharing a timeslot between satellites might be possible.)
+Support:

-In between passes, the rig can be switched to 14.230 (Or other user selectable frequency/mode).
+  Best effort support is available from wb1bqe@gmail.com

 To run: